resizes/blog/blog/2025-06-27-sotysolar-success-story.md

 The 3-replica architecture provided high availability and enabled read scaling that could dramatically improve application performance for read-heavy workloads.

 # Technical Enhancements and Security: Building a Fortress of Trust
 The security transformation of [SotySolar](https://sotysolar.es)'s infrastructure began with the migration to AWS Secrets Manager.
-Every hardcoded credential was carefully extracted from the codebase and moved to the centralized secrets management system.
+Every hardcoded credential was extracted from the codebase and moved to the centralized secrets management system.
 This process ensured that sensitive data was safely stored and automatically injected at runtime, with automated rotation capabilities providing additional security.

 The network security architecture implemented defense in depth, where each layer provided protection against different types of threats.
-The migration to private subnets meant that [SotySolar](https://sotysolar.es)'s most critical components – their databases and application servers – became invisible to the outside world, accessible only through carefully controlled pathways.
+The migration to private subnets meant that [SotySolar](https://sotysolar.es)'s most critical components – their databases and application servers – became invisible to the outside world, accessible only through controlled pathways.

 The implementation of security groups as programmable firewalls allowed [SotySolar](https://sotysolar.es) to define their security policies as code, version-controlled and peer-reviewed just like their application code.
 This approach eliminated the common problem of security configurations drifting over time or being inconsistently applied across environments.